Fillers: Questions to Ask Before Choosing an Injector

 Is it normal to have swelling after fillers?

 Yes.
 Swelling is a normal part of healing and varies by treatment area.
 Lips tend to swell more than cheeks.
-Most patients look settled within 3–7 days, though some areas can take up to two weeks to fully resolve.
+Most patients look settled within 3 to 7 days, though some areas can take up to two weeks to fully resolve.

 Can fillers be reversed if I don't like the result?